SeanHuebl/sqlc-qol/README.md

 # sqlc-qol
-CLI Tool to improve the quality of life for devs, who are using SQLC, with automation.
+CLI Tool to improve the quality of life for devs, who are using SQLC, with automation.\
-Tool is open source if anyone would like to contribute any other features!
+Contribution is welcome if you would like to submit any other features!

 # Table of Contents:
 - [Installating the CLI Tool](#installation)